Jannik Wanner

-Jannik Ikendo Wanner (born 20 December 1999) is a German professional footballer who plays as a winger for St Johnstone, on loan from Livingston.
+Jannik Ikendo Wanner (born 20 December 1999) is a German professional footballer who plays as a winger for club Livingston.

 Early life

 Wanner was born on 20 December 1999 in Port-au-Prince, Haiti.
 At the age of two, he was adopted by a German family.
 The nephew of German footballer Klaus Wanner, he is the cousin of German footballer Paul Wanner.

 Career

 Wanner started his career with German side TSV Berg in 2018, where he made twenty league appearances and scored three goals.
 Two years later, he signed for Austrian side SW Bregenz, before returning to German side TSV Berg in 2021, where he made six league appearances and scored one goal.
 In 2022, he signed for German side FV Illertissen, where he made forty-four league appearances and scored three goals.

 Ahead of the 2023–24 season, he returned to Austrian side SW Bregenz, where he made thirty league appearances and scored five goals.
 Following his stint there, he signed for Austrian side SKU Amstetten, where he made thirty league appearances and scored nine goals.
 Austrian newspaper Kronen Zeitung wrote in 2024 that he "has become an indispensable part of the Mostviertel wing" while playing for the club.
 Subsequently, he signed for Scottish side Livingston in June 2025.

 Wanner signed for St Johnstone on loan in September 2025.